Center for Asian Business

 Additionally, the CAB holds symposiums, seminars and conferences for public and private organizations, independently or in collaboration with our network of affiliated institutions in Asia and the U.S. We bring together practitioners and high-level executives, visionaries and leaders to encourage networking and partnerships as well as discuss opportunities and challenges in the areas of entertainment and media in the era of technology.

-The community and environment of a university gives direction to the institution's mission.
 Loyola Marymount University is located in Los Angeles, one of the most culturally diverse cities in the world and the doorway to the Pacific Rim.

 Director: Yongsun Paik, Ph.D

-Program Coordinator: Marki Hackett
+Assistant Director: Marki Hackett